Frequently asked questions (FAQs):

 My official documents stating my academic records are not in English or German.
 Do I need to provide a translation?

 Yes, translations of your documents into English or German have to be provided.
 Please submit translations in addition to copies of your original documents.
-Diplomas in Catalan, Danish, Dutch, English, French, Icelandic, Italian, Norwegian, Portuguese, Romanian, Spanish, Swedish or Latin do not need to be notarized and officially translated.
+Diplomas in Catalan, Danish, Dutch, English, French, Icelandic, Italian, Norwegian, Portuguese, Romanian, Spanish, Swedish or Latin do not need to be notarized or officially translated.

 Do I need to provide copies of original documents stating my academic records, if I already uploaded translations of these documents?